UM-ESG/ESG-Website/README.md

 ## How to Add/Edit/Delete Pages

-You don't need any coding knowledge whatsoever to add/edit/delete pages on the UMEC website.
+You don't need any coding knowledge whatsoever to add/edit/delete pages on the ESG website.
 This section is for non-developers.
 If you're a developer then it is expected for you to follow the github workflow, and not make changes to the main code immediately, as any code changes will propogate live within a couple minutes.
 I'll walk you through the hardest scenario -- adding a page.